Creating liberatory possibilities together

-She is a full time faculty Lecturer at the University of Vermont on the unceded land, N'Dakinna, of the Western Abenaki people.
+She is based on the unceded land, N'Dakinna, of the Western Abenaki people.
 She was a 2024 North Star Collective Faculty Fellow through the New England Board of Higher Education's reparative justice initiative.
 Alexia is a proud member of the Latinx Dance Educators Alliance, and enjoys working collaboratively on liberatory, interdisciplinary projects and coalitions with educators, dancers, scholars, and communities around the world.
 Please do reach out for collaborative opportunities!

 "She is phenomenal.
 Alexia cares deeply about her students and values our learning experiences both inside and outside the classroom.
 She makes time to build a strong learning community and knows when to step back and encourage student–guided dialogues and give us opportunities to lead learning through inquiry.
 One of my favorite classes of the semester because she is such a skilled educator and wonderful human."